Menu

 Another upside is that it has WordPress’s excellent blogging.

-The con is that you’re constantly stuck in-between: when I use WordPress.com I find myself switching between the WordPress.com editor and the WordPress Admin editor.
+The con is that you’re constantly stuck in-between: when I use WordPress.com, I find myself switching between the WordPress.com editor and the WordPress Admin editor.

 Having two separate editors with overlapping responsibilities gets confusing— especially for users new to WordPress:

-The thing to know with Duda is that it’s primarily sold through web design agencies and hosting companies who resell it.
+The thing to know about Duda is that it’s primarily sold through web design agencies and hosting companies that resell it.
+You’ll find some of these companies (for example, 1&1 ) on this list.

 Curiously even though all these different companies sell the same software, they all price it differently!

-When it comes to the user experience, I find the Duda editor to feel disorganized and overwhelming— there are many tiny, hidden menus and it can be hard to keep track of where-to-go-to-do-that-specific-task...
+When it comes to the user experience, I find the Duda editor to feel disorganized and overwhelming— there are many tiny, hidden menus, and it can be hard to keep track of where-to-go-to-do-that-specific-task…

 The upside to Duda is that it’s customizable.
 There are plenty of widgets and style options— though customizing styles isn’t always as intuitive as it is in a website builder like Squarespace.